 Looking for toys and children’s products manufacturers in Mainland China?
 In this article, we list some of China’s leading suppliers for the following toy categories:

 Electronic and RC toys

-In addition, you’ll also learn what every importer must know about toy safety standards, minimum order quantity requirements and the best supplier directories for sourcing additional toy manufacturers.
+In addition, you’ll also learn what every importer must know about toy safety standards, quality inspections, private label toys, MOQ requirements, and the best supplier directories for sourcing additional toy manufacturers.

 Plush & Soft Toy Manufacturers

 Founded in 2009, Woodfield Toys Limited is a well-known manufacturer of soft and activity toys that export their products to global clients like Target, Wal Mart, Disney, Toys Rus, and Tommy.
 Their head office and the 5000 sqm factory is based in Dongguan, Guangdong, Mainland China.

 The product range from Woodfield Toys is not only limited to soft toys but include several other products like: